United Income Expert Review

 United Income Robo-advisor Features at a Glance

-|Overview||Automated investment management robo-advisor platform, designed specifically for retirees|
+|Overview||Automated investment management robo-advisor platform with financial advisors, designed for retirees.|

-|Top Features||Platform is designed specifically for retirees, and includes numerous related services; also attempts to outperform the market, not just match it.
+|Top Features||Platform is designed specifically for those aged 50+, and includes numerous related services; also attempts to outperform the market, not just match it.
 United Income paycheck distributes a monthly check to you (from your account).|

 |Contact & Investing Advice||Phone and email, for customer service and investment advice|

-|Investment Funds||Diversified, low-cost index funds (ETFs) from US and Global stock and bond markets|
+|Investment Funds||Diversified, low-cost index funds from US and global stock and bond markets.
+Individual stocks and bonds.|

 |Accounts Available||Individual and joint taxable accounts; traditional and Roth IRAs; Trusts|